 1.1.
-To inform the Executive Advisory Panel of the proposed procurement of a supplier to coordinate the delivery of the Holiday Activities and Food Programme in North Northamptonshire in partnership with the Council from March 2023 that will be discussed at the meeting of the Executive on 25th August 2022.
+The purpose of this report is to seek approval from Executive for the procurement of a supplier to coordinate the delivery of the Holiday Activities and Food Programme in North Northamptonshire in partnership with the Council from March 2023.